tma02/calico/README.md

 ### `PlayerOptimizationsEnabled`

-This enables patching of player scripts to optimize cosmetic loading, animation updates, guitar processing, etc.
+This enables patching of player scripts to optimize cosmetic loading, animation updates, sound effects, etc.

 Files modified:

+* `res://Scenes/Entities/actor.gdc`
 * `res://Scenes/Entities/Player/guitar_string_sound.gdc`
 * `res://Scenes/Entities/Player/held_item.gdc`
 * `res://Scenes/Entities/Player/player.gdc`
+* `res://Scenes/Entities/Player/sound_manager.gdc`

 ### `ReducePhysicsUpdatesEnabled`

 > [!IMPORTANT]
 > It's highly recommended to set `SmoothCameraEnabled` to `true` if this option is enabled.
-The game camera's movement
+Normally, the game camera's
-> is normally tied to the physics update rate.
+> movement is tied to the physics update rate.
 If you enable reduced physics updates without smooth camera, it may feel
 > like the game is running slower during camera panning or player movement. `SmoothCameraEnabled` will decouple camera
 > updates from physics updates.